Sebi26S/RTS-Game/README.md

 The implemented systems include:

-Unit control and selection
+* Unit control and selection
-Resource gathering (economy system)
+* Resource gathering (economy system)
-Building construction and production
+* Building construction and production
-Supply management
+* Supply management
-Minimap navigation
+* Minimap navigation
-Fog of War (visibility system)
+* Fog of War
-Enemy AI behavior
+* Enemy AI behavior

 ⚙️ Main Features

-Controlling multiple units
+* Controlling multiple units
-Resource collection using worker units
+* Resource collection using worker units
-Building system with construction phases
+* Building system with construction phases
-Fog of War
+* Fog of War
-Rule-based enemy AI
+* Rule-based enemy AI
-Dynamic and responsive user interface
+* Dynamic and responsive user interface

 🧠 AI System

 The enemy AI is based on a rule-driven system.
 It can:

-Manage economy
+* Manage economy
-Produce units and construct buildings
+* Produce units and construct buildings
-Scout the map
+* Scout the map
-Launch attacks in waves
+* Launch attacks in waves
-Defend its base
+* Defend its base
-Retreat
+* Retreat

 🗺️ Movement & Map

-Movement is handled using Unity NavMesh
+* Movement is handled using Unity NavMesh
-Units automatically find paths and avoid obstacles
+* Units automatically find paths and avoid obstacles
-The map is limited using World Collider Bounds
+* The map is limited using World Collider Bounds
-Minimap allows fast camera movement across the map
+* Minimap allows fast camera movement across the map

 🧱 Buildings & Units

-Buildings can produce units and upgrades
+* Buildings can produce units and upgrades
-Supply system limits the number of units
+* Supply system limits the number of units
-Different unit roles
+* Different unit roles

 🛠️ Technologies Used

-Unity Engine
+* Unity Engine
-C#
+* C#
-NavMesh
+* NavMesh
-Custom UI system
+* UI system
-ScriptableObjects

 ⚠️ Limitations

 AI uses simple rule-based logic (no advanced strategy or learning)

 📂 Project Files